Table of Contents

 St Guilhem Le Désert, Languedoc

-The Occitane region is home to many south of France towns that produce the finest wines, towns like St-Guilhem-le-Désert where Roman art meets Medieval architecture.
-Tall trees cast their shadows over the stone houses and fountains of the town, inviting visitors to cool off and take in the sights.
+The Occitane region is home to many south of France towns that produce the finest wines.
+One of these towns is St-Guilhem-le-Désert, where Roman art meets Medieval architecture.
+Tall trees cast their shadows over the stone houses and fountains, inviting visitors to cool off and take in the sights.

-The jewel of the village is none other than Gellone Abbey, a UNESCO World Heritage Site where concerts are held during the summer months.
+The jewel of the village is Gellone Abbey, a UNESCO World Heritage Site where concerts are held during summer.
 Attached to the abbey is a museum where many Romanesque artifacts are on display.
-The village is constantly buzzing with events that cater to music and art lovers and its tourist office offers guided tours on the regular.
+The village is constantly buzzing with events that cater to music and art lovers and its tourist office offers guided tours.

 Your France countryside itinerary is not complete without a trip to the Gers region where Fourcés is located.
-Visitors entering the village will instantly feel like they were transported back in time, especially when crossing the stone bridge over the Ruisseau de Lauzoue river.
-The town has a 15th-century castle that towers over the half-timbered houses, shops, and restaurants where visitors can purchase souvenirs and spend an afternoon sampling the region’s famous wines and cheeses.
+Travelers will instantly feel like they were transported back in time, especially when crossing the bridge over the Ruisseau de Lauzoue river.
+The town has a 15th-century castle that towers over the half-timbered houses, shops, and restaurants.
+Visitors can purchase souvenirs and spend an afternoon sampling the region’s famous wines and cheeses.

 Church Saint Quitterie is one of the main attractions in Fourcés.
 Guided tours of the church and its 15th-century wall paintings can be booked any time of year from the tourist office.

 Saint Tropez is one of the top 10 places to visit in France outside of Paris, and for good reason.
 The resort town is the very definition of glitz and sophistication.
 Its pristine beaches, including the famous Nikki Beach, are constantly buzzing with loud dance music.
 A-listers sail all the way to Saint Tropez onboard their glamorous yachts.